dkniffin/kinship-old/README.md

 rails s
 ````

 Then, visit [http://localhost:3000] to view the site.

-The db is seeded with an admin user. email: admin@nowhere.com, pw: kinship123
+The db is seeded with an admin user:
+email: admin@nowhere.com
+pw: kinship123